ShyamKumar1/ShyamKumar1/README.md

 * :1st_place_medal: **Skills**
     1. Operating System - Windows, Linux, Mac OS

-    2. Programming Languages - C, C++, Python, Java, JavaScript, Kotlin (Intermediate)
+    2. Programming Languages - C, C++, Python, Java, JavaScript.

-    3. Web/Mobile App Dev - Android, Flutter, HTML5, CSS, Bootstrap, SQL, Node JS, PHP, MongoDB
+    3. Web/Mobile App Dev - Android, HTML5, CSS, Bootstrap, SQL, Node JS, PHP, MongoDB

-    4. Technologies and Frameworks – React, spring, Django, Express.
+    4. Technologies and Frameworks – React,  Django, Express.
-    5. Softwares– Photoshop, Figma, Dreamviewer, Adobe XD,
+    5. Softwares– Photoshop, Figma, Dreamviewer, Adobe XD

 >NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of github-readme-stats.